Philip Pullman: Perspective on religion

 In a 2017 interview with The Times, Pullman said: "The place religion has in our lives is a permanent one."
 He concluded that there was "no point in condemning [religion]", and mused that it is part of the human mind to ask philosophical questions such as the purpose of life.
 He reiterated that it was useless to "become censorious about [religion], to say there is no God".
 He also mentioned that The Book of Dust is based on the "extreme danger of putting power into the hands of those who believe in some absolute creed, whether that is Christianity or Islam or Marxism".
-He says "The Bible is the most wonderful book – I wouldn’t be without it.
-It’s a library of all kinds of stories: poetry, history, mythology, crazy ravings.
-It’s got it all.
+He says "The Bible is the most wonderful book – I wouldn't be without it.
+It's a library of all kinds of stories: poetry, history, mythology, crazy ravings.
+It's got it all.
 Not much humour in it, though."

 Personal life

 In October 2009, he became a patron of the Palestine Festival of Literature.
 He is also a patron of the Shakespeare Schools Festival, a charity that enables school children across the UK to perform Shakespeare in professional theatres.

 A lifelong fan of Norwich City, Pullman penned the foreword to the club's official history, published in 2020.
+He is an art lover, and wrote an appreciation of Édouard Manet's A Bar at the Folies-Bergère.
+He is a devotee of Johann Sebastian Bach, and appeared in John Eliot Gardiner's documentary Bach: A Passionate Life.
+He muses "Such splendour and wonderfulness would, on its own, convince me that there was a God if I felt inclined to take that conclusion."
+He is a film lover, and says his favourite film is The Magnificent Seven.

 He is an admirer of MacDonald Harris, "someone who attends to every aspect of the words they're using, not least their weight, their rhythm and their colour."
 He is a fan of Norman Lindsay's The Magic Pudding, which he calls "the funniest children's book ever written".

 He says his favorite book is probably Robert Burton's The Anatomy of Melancholy, describing it as "a funny book about depression written in a very prolix, ornate style."
-Among contemporary authors, he admires John le Carré: "compared to him, I’m just a child.”
+Among contemporary authors, he admires John le Carré: "compared to him, I'm just a child."

-Awards and honours
+Recognition, awards, and honours

-He was a joint-winner of the New English Library's Young Writer's Award in 1972.
+Pullman was a joint-winner of the New English Library's Young Writer's Award in 1972.